Italy's TIM, CDP sign off preliminary accord on single network plan

 By Elvira Pollina

-MILAN, May 29 (Reuters) - Telecom Italia (TIM) and state lender CDP have signed off a preliminary agreement on Sunday to combine the phone group's fixed network assets with those of state-backed rival broadband firm Open Fiber, they said on Sunday.
+MILAN, May 30 (Reuters) - Telecom Italia (TIM) and Italian state investor CDP have signed a preliminary agreement to combine the phone group's fixed network assets with those of state-owned broadband rival Open Fiber, they said late on Sunday.

-The move aims to pave the way to the creation of a single broadband network, as TIM TLIT.MI CEO Pietro Labriola irons out a turnaround plan focused on a full-blown split of the group's landline grid from service operations.
+The long-awaited move aims to pave the way for the creation of a unified ultra-fast broadband network across Italy, as CEO Pietro Labriola works on a turnaround plan for TIM TLIT.MI focused on a full-blown split of its landline grid from service operations.

-CDP, which is TIM's second largest investor with a 10% stake and holds a 60% stake in Open Fiber, will control the combined network entity, the statement said, adding that the aim of the parties is to negotiate a binding deal by end-October.
+TIM said the preliminary agreement had been signed also by infrastructure funds Macquarie MQG.AX and KKR KKR.N, which hold minority stakes, respectively, in Open Fiber and in TIM's last-mile network unit FiberCop.

-Any binding agreement will be subject to the approval of national and EU antitrust authorities, while TIM's shareholders will have to vote on the deal.
+KKR came round to joining the TIM-CDP project after the former Italian phone monopoly spurned the U.S. fund's 10.8 billion euro ($12 billion) proposal to gain control of TIM and delist it before splitting its fixed and network assets.

-The preliminary agreement has the backing of infrastructure funds Macquarie MQG.AX and KKR KKR.N, which hold minority stakes in Open Fiber and in TIM last-mile network unit FiberCop respectively, and will participate the combined entity.
+CDP, which is TIM's second-largest investor with a 10% stake and owns 60% of Open Fiber, will control the combined network entity, TIM and CDP said, adding that the parties aim to negotiate a binding deal by end-October.

-Italy is keen to create a single broadband network champion to avoid duplicating investments and to speed up a fibre optic roll-out as well promote digitalisation of the economy.
+Any binding agreement will be subject to the approval of national and EU antitrust authorities.
+TIM's shareholders will also have to vote on the deal.

-Under pressure for years in its domestic market, debt-laden TIM plans to hive off its landline network, an asset for which analysts pegged valuations at between 15 and 20 billion euros ($16 billion - $21.5 billion).
+Italy is keen to create a single broadband network champion to avoid duplicating investments and to speed up a fibre optic roll-out to promote digitalisation of the economy.

-While the final structure of the deal with Open Fiber has not been decided, options under discussion include an outright sale of TIM's fixed network assets, sources have said.
+Under pressure for years in its hyper-competitive domestic market, debt-laden TIM is looking to raise money by hiving off its landline network, an asset analysts value at between 15 billion and 20 billion euros.

-The combined entity will take up a significant portion of TIM's debt and domestic staff, the same sources added.
+Options being discussed for the final structure of the deal with Open Fiber include also an outright sale of TIM's fixed network, sources have said.
+The new network entity will take up a significant portion of TIM's debt and domestic staff.

-TIM and CDP signed a preliminary agreement in 2020 but that plan, which then envisaged TIM keeping a majority stake in the combined entity, run aground due to political, regulatory and valuation issues.
+TIM and CDP had signed a preliminary agreement in 2020 but that plan, which envisaged TIM keeping a majority stake in the combined entity, ran aground due to political, regulatory and valuation issues.

-(Reporting by Elvira Pollina; writing by Elvira Pollina and Francesca Landini; editing by Nick Macfie and Diane Craft)
+(Reporting by Elvira Pollina; Writing by Elvira Pollina and Francesca Landini; Editing by Diane Craft and Christopher Cushing)

 ((francesca.landini@thomsonreuters.com; +39 02 66129437; Reuters Messaging: reutersitaly.thomsonreuters@reuters.net))